mvolkmann/blog/src/smalltalk/41-morphic.md

 > other classes, and as they are about the morph they are dealing with,
 > it just seemed right to me.
 >
-> Others, like `#morphPositionInWorld` and such, were created when I
+> Others including `morphExtentInOwner`, `#morphPositionInWorld`, and
-> converted the Morphic framework from Squeak's style global coordinates
+> `morphPositionInWorld:` were created when I converted the Morphic framework
-> to Morph local coordinates.
-It was a way to separate the two semantics
+> from Squeak's style global coordinates to Morph local coordinates.
-> while they were both there, during that redesign.
+> It was a way to separate the two semantics while they were both there,
-> So, they are no longer needed.
-I just pushed a few updates to rename them,
+> during that redesign.
+So they are no longer needed.
+I pushed updates to rename
-> and to deprecate the old implementations.
+> them and to deprecate the old implementations.
 They will be removed later.
 >
 > Finally, we have others like `#morphPosition`, `#morphExtent`, and such.
 > The problem with them is that `#position` and `#position:` are part of